Patriarchy

+and that gender roles and gender inequity are instruments of power and have become social norms to maintain control over women.

+Patriarchal ideology explains and rationalizes patriarchy by attributing gender inequality to inherent natural differences between men and women, divine commandment, or other fixed structures.

 Historically, patriarchy has manifested itself in the social, legal, political, religious, and economic organization of a range of different cultures.
-Most contemporary societies are, in practice, patriarchal.
+Most contemporary societies are patriarchal in practice.

-Etymology and usage
+Terminology

 Patriarchy literally means "the rule of the father" and comes from the Greek πατριάρχης (patriarkhēs), "father or chief of a race", which is a compound of πατριά (patria), "lineage, descent, family, fatherland" (from πατήρ patēr, "father") and ἀρχή (arkhē), "domination, authority, sovereignty".

 Historically, the term patriarchy has been used to refer to autocratic rule by the male head of a family; however, since the late 20th century it has also been used to refer to social systems in which power is primarily held by adult men.
 The term was particularly used by writers associated with second-wave feminism such as Kate Millett; these writers sought to use an understanding of patriarchal social relations to liberate women from male domination.
 This concept of patriarchy was developed to explain male dominance as a social, rather than biological, phenomenon.